Geology of the Pyrenees: North Pyrenean Zone

+The North Pyrenean Fault extends from left to right across this image, passing through the town of Sournia (Pyrénées-Orientales), visible in the distance.
+Hercynian granite of the axial zone is visible in the foreground; Cretaceous formations of the North Pyrenean zone form the hills behind Sournia.

+Location of the North Pyrenean Fault (red line).
+Sournia is towards the eastern end of the fault line.

 The North Pyrenean Zone is quite narrow, usually only about 10 km wide, but can widen to 40 km.
 It is characterised by very strong folding.
 The zone is thrust to the north along the North Pyrenean Front—its northern limit—over the Subpyrenean Zone.
 This thrusting motion compressed the overthrust foreland and as a result induced folding in the Subpyrenean Zone.
 The North Pyrenean Zone is itself overthrust by the axial zone along the North Pyrenean Fault (NPF), a high-angle reverse-fault forming its southern boundary.
 The North Pyrenean Fault is marked by highly strained mylonites.
 The rocks in the vicinity bear horizontal lineations underlining the importance of the fault as a major shear zone.
 Elsewhere in the North Pyrenean Zone, the strain gradient is also high but the stretching direction is generally vertical.

 The more than 6000 m thick sedimentary package of the North Pyrenean Zone is formed by Mesozoic (Jurassic and Cretaceous) rocks that have been detached above Upper Triassic evaporites and subsequently slid to the north.
 In contrast with the Subpyrenean Zone, the North Pyrenean Zone contains hardly any Paleogene.
 Upper Triassic (Keuper) shale and evaporite deposits locally contain interbedded dolomites, tuffs, and diabase (ophites); these deposits behave plastically and commonly form a tectonic mélange with contacts being expressed as decollement surfaces.
 From the beginning of the Jurassic till the end of the Lower Cretaceous, a shallow-water carbonate platform developed during tectonic quiescence with mainly limestones being sedimented.
 The Middle Albian witnessed a major facies change to deep marine conditions.
 This changeover marks the inception of the North Pyrenean Basin, a 400 km long trough of pull-apart origin filled with unconformable, turbiditic flysch sediments during the Upper Cretaceous.
 By Upper Albian times, this pull-apart basin had split into an internal trough next to the North Pyrenean fault which accommodated the Flysch ardoisier and an external trough farther north filled by the Flysch noir.
 Later, during the Turonian and the Coniacian, the external flysch trough received the so-called Flysch à fucoides, a very thick succession of interbedded calcareous mudstones/marlstones and sandy calcarenites.
 This flysch is followed by a regressive series in the Maastrichtian—thick marls (Marnes de Plagne)—platform limestones (Calcaires nankins), as well as lagoonal and lacustrine deposits.
 Altogether the Coniacian-Maastrichtian series reaches a thickness of 3000 m.